hako/afto/README.md

 ### install

-If you have Go installed you can install the project by using:
+If you have Go installed you can install `afto` by typing:
-`go get github.com/hako/afto`

-And you can install `afto` by using:
 `go get github.com/hako/afto/cmd/afto`

+This will install the project source code and the `afto` binary.

-Single binaries will be provided in the near future.
+Single release binaries will be provided in the near future.

 ### requirements:
 The only thing you need on your system is: